kaidez/kaidez.github.io/_posts/2017-12-21-temperatures-functional-programming.md

 If that array didn't have temperature values, I assumed it was the array that contained strings but no numbers.
 This would be the array above starting with <code>"City"</code> so it should load onto the page as column headers.

-The array of arrays were stored in a const called <code>temperatureInfo</code>:
+The array of arrays was stored in a constant called <code>temperatureInfo</code>:
 <pre><code class="language-javascript">
 const temperatureInfo = [
   ["City", "00-08", "08-16", "16-24", "Average"],